sarvjeet24kumar/Project-Documentation/docs/index.md

 ### 1. For Students:
 - A single portal to **explore, register, and participate** in events.
-- Access to **event history**, participation records, and notifications.
 - Improved engagement with college communities .

 ### 2. For  Admins:
 - A **streamlined system** to manage events, registrations, and attendance.
-- Reduced manual workload and communication chaos.
+- Reduced manual workload and communication gap.
-- Improved analytics on participation trends.

 ### 3. For the Institution:
 - Transparent and digitalized event management.